 - Training and experience in anthropological research methods

 - Eight-day homestay in a rural Malawian village

 - Guided tours of Lilongwe city markets

 - Hiking the escarpment of the Great Rift Valley

 - Community-service work on rural irrigation projects

-Apply for the new UR Summer Faculty-Led Scholarship here
+Apply for a UR Faculty Scholarship here